mySuperMon/MariaDB-Batch-File/README.md

 In above the usecaseIdentifier parameter is passed to the start recording API.

-5.4 Now pass your Usecase_Signup.txt as input and Signup_Result.txt as ouput file for storing the result, using this code
+5.4 Now pass your Usecase_Customer_Queries.txt as input and Result_Usecase1.txt as ouput file for storing the result, using this code
 ```ruby
 mysql -h localhost -P 3307 -uABC -pabc -D test < Usecase_Customer_Queries.txt > Result_Usecase1.txt
 ```